 Bilateral Transplant Recipient's Small Token of Gratitude

-November, 2019: These two quilts were made by Pam, a bilateral corneal transplant recipient with a hereditary disease of the eye called Fuch's Dystrophy.
-Today, these quilts were shipped to each of Pam's donor families as a small token of gratitude for the gifts she had received in 2018.
+These two quilts were made by Pam, a bilateral corneal transplant recipient with a hereditary disease of the eye called Fuch's Dystrophy.
+In November of 2019, these quilts were shipped to each of Pam's donor families as a small token of gratitude for the gifts she received in 2018.

 Pam decided to start making quilts when her mother was diagnosed with Alzheimer’s to show appreciation for the many people involved in her mother’s care.
 Pam would often involve her mother in quilt-making and, in doing so, found that laying out quilt tiles was calming and therapeutic for her mother.

 Since her cornea transplants in 2018, Pam and her daughter have made over 200 quilts.
 No two are alike and they are always free.
 Pam's husband is currently on the kidney transplant waiting list and, at his dialysis clinic, Pam has made quilts for the hard-working employees as well as some patients who could use a little extra support.